Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-In Pennsylvania, youth in juvenile court have the right to counsel at all stages of any proceedings, and are presumed indigent.
+In Pennsylvania, youth in juvenile court have the right to counsel at all stages of any proceedings and are presumed indigent.
 42 Pa.
 Stat. and Cons.
 Stat.
-Ann. §§ 6337; 6337.1(b)(1).
-“If a juvenile appears at any [delinquency] hearing without counsel, the court shall appoint counsel for the juvenile prior to the commencement of the hearing.”
+Ann. §§ 6337, 6337.1(b)(1) (2020).
+“If a juvenile appears at any hearing without counsel, the court shall appoint counsel for the juvenile prior to the commencement of the hearing.”
 Pa.
 R. Juv.
 Ct.
-P. 151.
-If a youth is given a summons to appear in court, the summons must inform the child of their right to counsel, and the right to assigned counsel where the child is indigent.
+P. 151; see also 42 Pa.
+Stat. and Cons.
+Stat.
+Ann. § 6337.1(b)(1) (2020) (right to counsel at all hearings during delinquency proceedings).
+If a youth is given a summons to appear in court, the summons must inform the child of their right to counsel, and the right to assigned counsel if the child cannot afford counsel.
 Pa.
 R. Juv.
 Ct.
 P. 124(A)(3).

-Once appointed or an appearance has been entered, an attorney is to represent a youth “until final judgment, including any proceeding upon direct appeal and dispositional review, unless permitted to withdraw….”
-Pa.
+Once appointed or an appearance has been entered, an attorney is to represent a youth “until final judgment, including any proceeding upon direct appeal and dispositional review, unless permitted to withdraw . . . ” Pa.
 R. Juv.
 Ct.
 P. 150(B).
-Youth explicitly have the right to counsel at the following stages:
+The juvenile code explicitly highlights a right to counsel at the following stages:

 - Detention hearings.
 Pa.
 R. Juv.
 Ct.
 P. 242(A)(2).